morrelli/alx-system_engineering-devops/0x00-shell_basics/README.md

-script on listing hidden files
+script abouting listing files and digits in long formats